 Aids in Weight Loss

 Celery is included in a list of foods for weight loss because it’s low in calories.
-Regular consumption of celery can provide essential minerals, vitamins, and vital nutrients.
+Regular consumption of celery, one of my superfoods can provide essential minerals, vitamins, and vital nutrients.
 It boosts lipid metabolism and is rich in electrolytes, antioxidants, potassium, B vitamins and vitamin C.

 Celery seeds contain antibacterial and antimicrobial properties and has been used to fight infections for centuries.
 The use of celery extract fights bacterial infections, improves the immune system and inhibits bacterial growth.

 Cures Bloating and Improves Digestion